Specialist Support Teams

 Team Manager: Doremi Littlewood (Intervention Manager)

-All children will have access to our Behaviour Support Manager, Doremi Littlewood and the Haven Team who provide emergency support and timetabled interventions for pupils through a referal system. (click here to go to our page)
+All children have access to the Haven Team who also provide emergency support and timetabled interventions for pupils through a referal system. (click here to go to our page)

 Physical, Hydro and Rebound Therapy Support Team